List of UFO-related hoaxes: Alien autopsy

-The French sociologist Pierre Lagrange explained his point of view about the case:

 Santilli initially stated he bought the film from Jack Barnett, an American who claimed (though turned out not to be) the commander of the US army.
 Santilli gave cuttings of the film to experts.
 However, he didn't give them the photos they took.
 This is because the photos were in a much clearer quality than the footage, so people could easily see the latex dummies.

 1967 flying saucer hoax in England

 In September 1967, six 'flying saucers' were placed between the Thames Estuary and the Bristol Channel in southern England.
 The pranksters were apprentices from the Royal Aircraft Establishment at Farnborough.
 The hoax was part of the college's Rag Week and intended to raise money for charity.

 British Roswell

 A small piece of metal with hieroglyphs was discovered in 1957 in Sipho Moor near Scarborough, North Yorkshire.
 Its diameter was a mere 16 inches.
 Dubbed the "miniature UFO" and "British Roswell", experts stated it was most likely a hoax.